How To Score Sourdough Bread (Tips For Beginners)

 5. Use Rice Flour To Highlight Scores

-This tip is optional, but rice flour gives a pronounced highlight to the scores.
+Rice flour gives a pronounced highlight to the scores.
 It’s a cheap and easy way to bring out the beauty of your loaf.

 Sprinkle a generous scoop of rice flour onto the dough just before scoring.
 Smooth the flour to cover the dough evenly, and brush off any excess.
 (You can use a brush to do this if you prefer).

-6. Use A Hot Dutch Oven + Oven
+6. Use A Hot Oven

 So, don’t give up on achieving a beautiful score!
 Try the tips above one at a time and let me in the comments know works for you.